Renal canal illustration

 With the catheter method, a small tube is passed into the bladder and the sample is withdrawn.
 This is not the most comfortable method for the patient though the procedure is fairly quick.
 Potentially, bacteria can be introduced into the bladder accidentally with the catheter so this represents a drawback though fortunately, this is a rare occurrence (assuming the catheter is only for urine sample collection and not placed for longer term urine collection).
 The sample obtained is unlikely to be contaminated and should represent urine as it exits the bladder.

-Treatment For Simple Infection
+Treatment for Simple (Sporadic) Infection

 Kidney Infection (Pyelonephritis)

-Stones in the bladder can cause infection and infection can cause stones.
+Stones in the bladder can cause infection, and infection can cause stones.
 We have an area on bladder stones for more information.

 In embryonic life, urine is removed from the body via the umbilical cord.
 A structure called the urachus exits the top of the bladder and enters the umbilical cord so that urine can be dumped into the mother's bloodstream for removal by her kidneys.
-After birth, the urachus degenerates but sometimes a small nipple-like protrusion exists on the top of the bladder.
+After birth, the urachus degenerates, but sometimes a small nipple-like protrusion exists on the top of the bladder.
 This section can protect a bladder infection in which case recheck cultures will reveal the same organism over and over until the urachal diverticulum is surgically removed.

 Bladder tumors, with or without infection, often create symptoms similar to those of a severe bladder infection.
 The tip off to look for a tumor is that infection and/or symptoms do not clear up with an appropriate antibiotic course, urine is bloody, and there are no bladder stones on radiographs.
-The most common bladder tumor is the transitional cell carcinoma.
+The most common bladder tumor is transitional cell carcinoma.
 (Our article on this topic includes more information on how to detect this tumor; often ultrasound is needed to image the inside of the urinary bladder.)

 Sometimes when an infection simply cannot seem to be cleared up, the reason is a vaginal stricture.
 A vaginal stricture is a small narrowing in the vagina that creates a ledge for bacteria to colonize.
 If a female dog's UTI seems stubborn against antibiotics that the culture indicates should be effective, a vaginal exam may be warranted.
-A stricture can generally be broken down by the veterinarian's finger though some dogs find this painful and sedation may be needed.
+A stricture can generally be broken down by the veterinarian's finger, though some dogs find this painful and sedation may be needed.

 Most urinary tract infections are straightforward and require only a relatively short antibiotic course for clearance.